Any0ne22/CryptoLib/README.md

 ## CryptoAES Java

-> This example shows how to secure data CryptoLib using AES algorithm in Java.
+> This example shows how to secure data with CryptoLib using AES algorithm in Java.

 `CryptoLib.CryptoAES crypto = new CryptoAES("password");`
 `String cipheredData = crypto.EncryptString("some clear text");`